Tuscany

 Tuscany: What’s Worth Your Time and What You Can Skip

-Tuscany is Italy’s most visited region, which means some of it is genuinely wonderful and some of it has been polished past the point of interest.
+Tuscany is Italy’s most visited region, which means some of it is genuinely wonderful and some of it has been polished to a tourist veneer that the place cannot sustain.
 The key decisions are about which towns to base yourself in, how much time to spend in Florence, and whether to rent a car or work with trains.

 Florence

 Florence requires three days minimum for anyone serious about the art.
 The Uffizi alone justifies a full day: the Botticelli rooms (Birth of Venus, Primavera), the Leonardo and Raphael rooms, the Caravaggios in the later galleries.
-Book tickets months ahead for July and August.
+Book tickets months ahead for July and August; same-day access in peak season is difficult.
 The Accademia (Michelangelo’s David) needs perhaps two hours.
-The Duomo complex — cathedral, baptistery, Giotto’s campanile, the dome interior — is spread across adjacent buildings and benefits from a combined pass.
+The Duomo complex – cathedral, baptistery, Giotto’s campanile, the dome interior with Vasari’s frescoes – spreads across adjacent buildings and benefits from a combined pass.

-The Oltrarno neighbourhood, on the south bank of the Arno, is considerably less crowded than the historical centre and has better restaurants.
-Piazza di Santo Spirito on a weekday evening, with its food stalls and local crowd, gives you something closer to actual Florentine life than anything on the tourist drag near the Duomo.
+The Oltrarno, on the south bank of the Arno, is considerably less crowded than the historical centre and has the better restaurants and more honest version of Florentine daily life.
+Piazza di Santo Spirito on a weekday evening, with its food stalls and local crowd, gives you something closer to the actual city than anything near the Duomo tourist circuit.

 Siena

-Siena is Florence’s great rival historically and architecturally.
-The Piazza del Campo is the most beautiful public square in Italy by most assessments — a sloping fan-shaped space of dark brick, ringed by medieval palaces.
-The Torre del Mangia (climb it for the view) and the Palazzo Pubblico (with Lorenzetti’s remarkable “Allegory of Good and Bad Government” frescoes inside) are on the square.
-The Duomo di Siena is covered separately in this guide.
+Siena is Florence’s great rival historically and its Piazza del Campo is the most beautiful public square in Italy by most serious assessments: a sloping fan-shaped space of dark brick ringed by medieval palaces, where the Palio horse race has been run twice annually since 1283.
+The Torre del Mangia climb gives the view, and the Palazzo Pubblico contains Lorenzetti’s “Allegory of Good and Bad Government” frescoes (1338-1340), among the most significant secular paintings of the medieval period.
+The Duomo di Siena has a floor inlaid with 56 large marble panels depicting scenes from the Bible and antiquity, visible only in August and September when the protection is removed.

 Stay overnight in Siena rather than day-tripping from Florence.
-The town after the day-tripper coaches leave in the evening is a different place.
+The town after the coach tours leave in the evening is a different place.

 The Countryside

-Montepulciano produces Vino Nobile, one of Tuscany’s better reds (Sangiovese-based, aged longer than Chianti).
-The hill town itself is attractive and quieter than the more famous places.
+Montepulciano produces Vino Nobile, a Sangiovese-based red aged longer than standard Chianti with more structural depth.
+The hill town is attractive and quieter than the more famous places.

 Timing

-September and October are the best months: warm, harvest season in the vineyards, fewer crowds than July and August.
+September and October are the best months: warm, harvest season in the vineyards, and fewer crowds than July and August.
 April and May are also good.
-August is hot and overwhelmed with tourists.
+August is hot, overwhelmed, and the wrong time to be in Florence unless you have pre-booked everything.